MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/servers/locally-debugging-game-servers-and-integration-with-playfab.md

 ### Troubleshooting

-- All logs are located under `OutputFolder` specified in the *MultiplayerSettings.json* file. **MockVmAgent** creates a new folder each time it is started, with the timestamp as folder name.
+- All logs are located under `OutputFolder` that is specified in the *MultiplayerSettings.json* file. **MockVmAgent** creates a new folder each time it is started, with the timestamp as folder name.
 All game server logs emitted via GSDK are located within the GameLogs folder.
 If the game server is running in a container, there might be an additional level of directory hierarchy to sift through.
 - The GSDK writes debug logs to the GameLogs folder.
 These logs are located within the GameLogs folder along with the logs output by the game server.
 - Ensure firewalls (windows and other anti-virus) are configured to allow the traffic over the ports.
 - If you get an error similar to: `Docker API responded with status code=InternalServerError, response={"message":"failed to create endpoint <container_name> on network playfab: hnsCall failed in Win32: The specified port already exists".
-It is likely there is already a container running on the specified port.` This can happen if **MockVmAgent** exits prematurely, Find the container that is running via the command `docker ps`, and then kill it using `docker kill <container_name>`.
+It is likely there is already a container running on the specified port.` This can happen if **MockVmAgent** exits prematurely.
+Use the command `docker ps` to find the container that is running, and then kill it using `docker kill <container_name>`.
 - If you get an error that contains `Failed to find network 'playfab'`.
 Try rerunning *Setup.ps1*

 ### Known Limitations